What is a cashless economy?

 The advent of Bitcoin and other cryptocurrencies has helped accelerate the digital revolution in the banking sector.
 The probability that cryptocurrencies will replace normal currencies is delusional.

 However, it is clear that blockchain, the foundational technology behind digital currencies is here to overthrow the old order of things.

 Financial institutions are now moving to embrace this technology to create their own digital currencies.
 Centralized currencies that they can control.

 Data is the core of digital payment systems.
 Every transaction is recorded in a database.
 Or "in the cloud"; which is jargon for the same thing.

 To authenticate clients during a transaction, current technologies cross-reference specific metadata unique to the individual making the transaction.
 Thusly, transactions cannot be made anonymously.

 With effort, companies can develop technologies that would need a bare minimum of a user's data.
 However, that is improbable because:

-Consequently, financial institutions will record every intimate, mandane and non-intimate transactions that people make.
+Consequently, financial institutions will record every intimate, mundane and non-intimate transaction that people make.
 Consider some intimate transactions: